-December also saw the publication of the new Victims' Code for Scotland (here) which sets out victims' rights clearly, simply and in one place.
-New provisions have also been introduced to enable special measures to be made available to vulnerable witnesses in relevant cases in the Justice of the Peace Courts for the first time.
+Scottish Government have also published a Victims' Code for Scotland (here) which sets out victims' rights clearly, simply and in one place.

-If you have been the victim of, or witnessed a crime, you may have contact with a number of different organisations and people who work in the Scottish criminal justice system.
-Some of these organisations and people will provide a service directly to you, such as the provision of information or support, and others will have contact with you because of your involvement in the court case.
+If you have been the victim of, or witnessed a crime, you are likely to have contact with a number of different organisations and people who work in the Scottish criminal justice system.
+Some of these organisations and people will provide a service directly to you, such as the provision of information or support, and others will have contact with you because of your involvement in a court case.